What to expect during pregnancy

 The initial appointment usually occurs within the first 12 weeks of pregnancy.

-A doctor will take note of the mother's general health and any issues that may require care or treatment.
+A doctor will take note of the woman's general health and any issues that may require care or treatment.
 They will also advise about healthful living during pregnancy.

 A healthcare provider will describe local pregnancy care services and any available financial assistance.

-They will weigh the mother, check her blood pressure, and test her urine for signs of infection and other abnormalities.
+They will weigh the woman, check her blood pressure, and test her urine for signs of infection and other abnormalities.
 They may also perform a physical exam and Pap smear.

 Further visits and tests